DevAhmedRashad/exercies/README.md

 ## How to run

+- You must extract the mustExtract.zip file first
-- You must install compser and Git to run the project
+- You must install composer and Git to run the project
 - write 'php artisan serve' command to run the project
 - Copy the url that will appear for you and past it in the browser